Behind the smoke and mirrors: demystifying misdirection

 The best illusionist and magician uses misdirection to arrest, direct, captivate, compel, and control the attention of spectators.

-Misdirection is the act of drawing attention to the wrong place.
+Misdirection is The act of drawing attention to the wrong place.

 To perform sleight-of-hand effectively, magicians complement the magical techniques of manipulation with an understanding of the laws of human interest.